Blueforcer/awtrix3/docs/faq.md

 A: The AWTRIX GIF renderer currently supports only 8-bit GIFs without transparency.
 If you notice graphic glitches on the matrix, try replacing transparent pixels with solid black.
 You can easily do this using an online tool like [this one](https://onlinegiftools.com/add-gif-background).

 #### Q: I only have 192KB of free flash memory.
 What's wrong?
-A: The issue arises because Ulanzi uses a different partition table, which results in a smaller SPIFFS partition.
+A: The issue arises because Ulanzi uses a different partition table, resulting in a smaller SPIFFS partition.
-To utilize the full 1350KB of flash memory, make sure to use the AWTRIX online flasher.
+To utilize the full 1350KB of flash memory, make sure to use the AWTRIX online flasher, which also writes to all other partitions.
+The Ulanzi web updater only writes to the program partition.

 #### Q: What should I do if I accidentally touched the `DoNotTouch.json` file in AWTRIX Web File Manager?
 A: The `DoNotTouch.json` file contains settings such as: